Momin-C/RSA-Encryption/README.md

 <!-- USAGE -->
 ## Usage

-To use this file and test its encryption simply clone the CS-ISU onto your computer and run it using an IDE or a compiler of your choice
+To use this file and test its encryption simply clone the CS-ISU repository onto your computer and run it using an IDE or a compiler of your choice

 ```sh
 git clone https://github.com/Momin-C/CS-ISU.git